MIF-0/accounts-practice/README.md

 As you mentioned production quality code, it also means maintainable and ready for a future changes.
 So it worth to spend additional time to set up thing properly, then after pay the price of coupled code.

+# Limitation
+This app supports for now only GPB (there is nothing wrong with supporting other currencies, but it would require pre-create company account), so the limitation is only on RestApi level, customer can't provide currency.

+# Domain
 Account context:
 DomainModel: Account
 Properties: id, balance